 Rapid recovery breast augmentation has been made possible following advances in surgical technique.
 The first is transitioning dissection of the breast tissues and subsequent implant pocket from above the muscle to below the muscle.
 This is because the plane under the muscle is free of tight attachments and described by a loose layer that is void of diffuse nerves and vessels.
 Instead, there are only two discrete nerve and vessel bundles one located over the medial aspect of the chest and another less frequent over the lateral aspect.

-In addition, a lighted mammary retractor is used to visualize the lighter dissection so that both of these bundles when visualized are protected.
+In addition for rapid recovery breast augmentation technique, a lighted mammary retractor is used to visualize the lighter dissection so that both of these bundles when visualized are protected.
 What this means is that in addition to not injuring any sensory nerves, not a single drop of bleeding is spilled.
 When bleeding is avoided, then no pro-inflammatory products contaminate the field.

 Finally, using an ultrasound-assisted local anesthetic is injected into the nerve roots that travel in between the pectoralis major and minor muscles.
 In general, larger nerve trunks, called nerve roots, will travel in between muscle groups.